 It’s no secret that tiered plans are rapidly becoming the gold standard of pricing for SaaS.
 But is a multiple-choice approach the only option for SaaS businesses seeking to grow in an increasingly complicated market?
 Is there a benefit in returning to the simpler structure of flat rate pricing?

-Flat rate pricing is a subscription model that offers users a single price per month or year for all features and all levels of access.
-For example, if you subscribe to the New York Times, you pay a flat price per month or year.
+Flat rate pricing is a subscription model that charges users a flat fee per month or year for all features and all levels of access.
+For example, if you subscribe to the New York Times, you pay a fixed rate per month or year.

 Who is using a flat rate pricing strategy?

 Better and cheaper technology has enabled the creation of scalable pricing structures, so you’ll rarely see examples of flat rate pricing in SaaS.
 This model is used primarily by businesses that sell physical products in consumer-facing contexts.
-Shipping and delivery companies often offer flat rate shipping options that are attractive to small businesses and entrepreneurs.
+Companies that offer delivery and shipping services like FedEx often offer flat rate shipping options that are attractive to small businesses and entrepreneurs.
 Many consumer-facing subscriptions offer a single subscription price.